JacksonBurns/py2sambvca/README.md

 pip install py2sambvca
 ```

-`py2sambvca` has __zero__ external depdencies.
+`py2sambvca` has __zero__ external dependencies.

-### Downloading and Compiling `Sambvca`
+### Downloading and Compiling `SambVca`
-`py2sambvca` can read and write input and output files for `Sambvca` without the actual program in place, but in order to run input files you must have an executable `sambvca21.exe` (or similar) somewhere on your machine.
+`py2sambvca` can read and write input and output files for `SambVca` without the actual program in place, but in order to run input files you must have an executable `sambvca21.exe` (or similar) somewhere on your machine.

-You can download the source code [on the `Sambvca` webserver](https://www.molnac.unisa.it/OMtools/sambvca2.1/download/download.html) and compile it using [`gfortran`](https://gcc.gnu.org/wiki/GFortranBinaries).
+You can download the source code [on the `SambVca` webserver](https://www.molnac.unisa.it/OMtools/sambvca2.1/download/download.html) and compile it using [`gfortran`](https://gcc.gnu.org/wiki/GFortranBinaries).

 By default, `py2sambvca` expects the executable to be present in the `cwd` and named `sambvca21.exe` on Windows or `sambvca21.x` on Unix-based systems. optionally, the filepath to your executable can be specified as shown below.